AGE Agence Europe: Bulletin quotidien/Daily BulletinDocuments from 12 March 1953 to 31 December 1999

 Each Europe Daily Bulletin features a running number issued by Agence Europe.

-The English version of the Daily Bulletins (1979-1999) that are part of the European University Institute Library are bound in volumes and are arranged per publication year.
+The English version of the Daily Bulletins (1979-1999) are bound in volumes and are arranged according to year of publication.
 On average there are 6 bound volumes per calendar year (two months per volume).
 Some supplements, namely Economic interpenetration in Europe and the rest of the world, Atlantic News, and European Library are bound with respective issues/years of Europe Daily Bulletin.
 Other supplements, such as European Special Elections; Europe Documents, and Europe Weekly Selected Statistics, are bound separately.

 Conditions of Access and Use